bazelbuild/bazel/site/versions/master/docs/skylark/rules.md

 Tools that are executed as part of the build (e.g., compilers, code generators) should be built for the host configuration.
 In this case, specify `cfg="host"` in the attribute.

+Otherwise, executables that are used at runtime (e.g. as part of a test) should be built for the target configuration.
+In this case, specify `cfg="target"` in the attribute.

 The configuration `"data"` is present for legacy reasons and should be used for the `data` attributes.